 An expanded Sub-Process displays the details of the Sub-Process within its boundaries.
 Note that a sequence flow cannot cross the boundary of a Sub-Process.

-Gateways are used to determine how Sequence Flows branch and merge within a process, and are always shown as a diamond.
+Gateways are used to determine how Sequence Flows branch and merge within a process.
+Gateways are always shown as a diamond (see table below).

 Inclusive Gateway (OR)